 Mortgage Broker vs. Bank Loan Officers A broker may have access to several lenders and may be able to offer you a wider selection of loan products and terms.
 Some mortgage brokers also have access to funds from an affiliated bank.
-Traditional loan officers work at banks and their primary source of funds is through their associated bank.
+Traditional loan officers work at banks and their primary source of funding is through their associated bank.
 Some banks offer loan products that are only available through their own loan officers.

 What are the terms of the loan?
 All the terms of a loan matter, not just the interest rate.
 You’ll want to get a complete picture and break down of what a given offer means to you on a monthly basis, as well as how much money you’ll be spending over the life of the loan.
-The TRID rules that came into effect in late 2015 give borrowers the clearest understanding of their loan terms.

 The Down Payment / Private Mortgage Insurance The largest upfront cost in purchasing a home is the down payment.
 Most traditional lenders expect borrowers to put at least 20% of a loan’s total amount down.
 Borrowers who are unable to do so are required to purchase Private Mortgage Insurance (PMI).
 This insurance protects the lender in case of default by the borrower.
 Some lenders now have other ways to work around this requirement, such as pre-paying the PMI or getting a second loan via a line-of-credit.